How To Turn Off 5G & 5 Reasons You Might Want To

 Let’s address the FAQs of 5G:

-• 5G is not already here: The 5G rollout has begun, but it’s far from complete.
-With the sharp uptick in internet-connected devices in everyday life, from cars to refrigerators, our previous network needed some major upgrades, and those upgrades won’t happen overnight.
-Expect 5G to be fully up and running in several years, following several different stages of implementation.
+With the sharp uptick in internet-connected devices in everyday life, from cars to refrigerators, our previous network needed major upgrades, which won’t happen overnight.

 • 5G will not automatically replace 4G or 4G LTE: The rollout of 5G has not been as fast or as widespread as some cellular companies may like you to believe.
-Not all areas have access to 5G, so 4G and 4G LTE will continue to be fantastic options.
-You will not need a new phone even when 5G becomes fully operational.

 • 5G does not harm wildlife: Specifically, 5G does not harm birds.
 Frequencies above 10 MHz (which 5G is) do not harm birds in any way.
-There has been some research done into the impact of cellular frequencies on some birds’ migratory patterns, but there is no evidence that these frequencies harm birds.

 Why Should I Consider Turning Off 5G?